angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 This dependency-based system helps Angular to optimize performance by preventing redundant executions.

 For a phase to be marked "dirty" and eligible to rerun, it must establish a dependency on a signal that changes.
-If a phase does not track any signals, or if the tracked signals remain unchanged, the phase won’t be marked as dirty, and its code will not re-execute.
+If a phase does not track any signals, or if the tracked signals remain unchanged, the phase won't be marked as dirty, and its code will not re-execute.

 There are two main ways to establish dependencies in `afterRenderEffect()`:

-1. **Tracking the Value of a Previous Phase’s Output**:
+1. **Tracking the Value of a Previous Phase's Output**:
   Each phase can return a value to be passed as input to the next phase (except `earlyRead`, which has no previous phase).
   This value is wrapped in a signal, and if we then read that signal in the following phase, we create a dependency.
-  It's important to understand that we must actually execute the signal’s getter function because simply passing the signal around is insufficient to establish a dependency.
+  It's important to understand that we must actually execute the signal's getter function because simply passing the signal around is insufficient to establish a dependency.

 2. **Directly Tracking Component Signals**:
   We can also create dependencies by accessing other signals directly within the phase.